Riegooo/Riegooo/README.md

 # 👋 Hi there
-Computer Science student focused on backend development, aiming to become a Software Engineer.
-Continuously learning and building systems with a focus on efficiency and scalability.
+Computer Science student focused on backend development, aspiring to become a Software Engineer.
+Passionate about building efficient, scalable systems while continuously learning and improving.

 > “Talk is cheap.
 Show me the code.” — Linus Torvalds